47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Analysis

 To further refine the membership sample, we applied the same sigma-clipping method in the three color-color spaces, using the polynomial fits determined in Section~\ref{sec:stargalaxy}.
 This multi-dimensional color-color filtering removed a total of 392 objects that deviate significantly from the stellar locus, helping eliminate any remaining contaminants with inconsistent colors.

 Figure~\ref{fig:member_47tuc} presents a summary of the sequential member selection process.
 The first three panels show color-magnitude diagrams illustrating the impact of each filtering step, from left to right: isochrone-based pre-selection, proper motion refinement, and final color-color diagram filtering.
 Each panel highlights the progressive narrowing of the stellar locus and removal of contaminants.
 The fourth panel compares the $r$-band magnitude distribution of the initial isochrone-selected sample and the final sample after all filtering steps.
 The proper motion refinement effectively removed significant contamination from the SMC, particularly around its red clump, as well as brighter stars down to Gaia’s depth limit.
 In contrast, the color-color diagram filtering step primarily excluded faint objects—likely background galaxies—that could not be identified through Gaia proper motion due to their low brightness.
 The final sample consists of 3,576 member stars.
-The list of the selected 47 Tuc member stars is available online.
+The list of the selected 47 Tuc member stars is available in a machine-readable format\footnote{https://zenodo.org/records/15794218}.
+The catalog provides only the unique object IDs, that can be crossed matched to the DP1 data products via the Rubin Science Platform \citep[RSP;][]{LSE-319,DMTN-212}.